thisirs/scratch-message/README.md

 # scratch-message

-This utility allows you to automatically insert messages in your scratch buffer coming from various sources.
+This package allows you to automatically insert preconfigured messages in your scratch buffer coming from various sources.

 ## Installation